ashleyleal/XRPRaise/README.md

 - Integrating secure payment and donation systems in a user-friendly way on a social platform like Discord.

 ## Getting Started 🚀

+A link to invite the bot to your server is available to judges upon request.